 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Set your thermostat to be on only when you are actually in your home.

-In addition, program your thermostat for lengthier run-cycles.
-We are not suggesting that this will prevent problems, it can help bring down the humidity in your La Porte area home.
-This can offer a more comfortable environment, plus keep mold spores from developing in your home.
+In addition, program your thermostat for extended run-cycles.
+While this does not necessary prevent problems, it can help bring down the humidity in your La Porte area home.
+This can offer a more comfortable environment, as well as keep mold spores from growing in your home.

 Watch Out for Those Pests